“Why would you ever think Irish food is bland?” my friend Úna asked in disbelief.

 And the music is good, very good.
 Both street groups I listened to on a bright sunny Saturday were ready for the big time.

 The tradition isn’t new.
 After all, Handel’s Messiah was first performed publicly in Dublin.
 Soak up some music at Dublin’s Rock ‘n Roll Museum Experience!

 Dublin is also about words, spoken and written.
 Dubliners respect oratory and hone it to perfection.
-From the part-time actor on the Ghost Bus Tour who relished the little shivers he sent down our spines to the barman who tartly filled the gaps in my Irish historical knowledge (a thankless task), a story told by a Dubliner is an irresistible story, one you don’t want to end.
+From the part-time actor on the Ghost Bus Tour (this is one of the fun things to do in Dublin) who relished the little shivers he sent down our spines to the barman who tartly filled the gaps in my Irish historical knowledge (a thankless task), a story told by a Dubliner is an irresistible story, one you don’t want to end.

 And look at this biased and partial list of Dublin authors: Maeve Binchy, Samuel Beckett, James Joyce, George Bernard Shaw, Bram Stoker, Jonathan Swift, William Butler Yeats… and those are just the ones I’ve personally heard of.
 (Here's a more complete list of Dublin writers.)

 It may well be and although Ireland is changing, one week is not quite enough to understand social, cultural and historical intricacies.

 But I did find Dublin to be surprisingly diverse.
 I expected it to be, well, more Irish.
 Instead I overheard Serbian waitresses taking sandwich orders from Spanish au pairs and in the streets a mix of every language under the sun — 17% of Dublin's population is non-Irish.